 Building the airport of the futureWe are currently investing $1 million every working day in upgrading and expanding the airport.

 The emerging economies of China, South-east Asia, India and South America are changing the dynamics of global air travel.
-There has been a significant rise in the number of people with disposable income in these economies – and New Zealand is uniquely positioned to take advantage of their desire to travel.
+There has been a significant rise in the number of people with disposable income in these economies and it is estimated that 66% of the populations of China and India will take one international trip each year by 2032.
+New Zealand is uniquely positioned to take advantage of their desire to travel.

-Airlines and airports have been able to accommodate the increase in passenger numbers through the introduction of larger planes.
-Here at Auckland Airport, the number of flights has not increased at the same rate as the number of passengers, as we have adapted our infrastructure to cater for larger modern aircraft.
+Airlines and airports have been able to accommodate the increase in passenger numbers through the introduction of larger aircraft.
+At Auckland Airport, the number of flights has not increased at the same rate as the number of passengers, because we continue to adapt our infrastructure to cater for these large modern aircraft, such as the A380, B787 and A350.

 In the three years since we launched our 30-year vision in 2014, our annual passengers numbers have increased by over 4 million from 14.5 million to 18.6 million – putting us well on the way to reaching the 24 million predicted by 2024.
 By 2044, we expect the number of passengers to have almost tripled over the 30-year period to 40 million annually, across some 260,000 flights.